Spire Motorsports: Car No. 7 history

-Corey LaJoie (2021–present)
+Corey LaJoie (2021–2024)

 On November 30, 2020, Spire Motorsports announced that Corey LaJoie signed a multi-year agreement with the team starting in 2021.
 In addition, the team selected the No. 7 with permission from Tommy Baldwin Racing to pay tribute to Alan Kulwicki and Geoff Bodine.

 LaJoie drove the No. 7 to a ninth-place finish at the 2021 Daytona 500.
 Following the season opener, however, the team was unable to break into the top 20 until the race at COTA, where LaJoie finished 20th.
 Josh Berry drove the No. 7 at Michigan, as LaJoie was sidelined in accordance with team and COVID-19 protocols.
 LaJoie finished the season 29th in points.

 On March 15, 2022, crew chief Ryan Sparks was suspended for four races due to a tire and wheel loss during the 2022 Ruoff Mortgage 500 at Phoenix.
-At Atlanta, LaJoie led a career-best 19 laps and was on his way to claiming his first career win with two laps to go when Chase Elliott overtook him and blocked him on the high side, causing him to brush the wall and spin before colliding with Kurt Busch and finishing the race in 21st place.
+At Atlanta, LaJoie led a career-best nineteenth laps and was on his way to claiming his first career win with two laps to go when Chase Elliott overtook him and blocked him on the high side, causing him to brush the wall and spin before colliding with Kurt Busch and finishing the race in 21st place.

+LaJoie started the 2023 season with a 16th-place finish at the 2023 Daytona 500.
+He showed huge improvement over the past season with more consistent top-twenty and top-thirty finishes.
+On May 30, LaJoie was announced as the substitute driver of the Hendrick Motorsports No. 9 at Gateway after Chase Elliott was suspended for one race for intentionally wrecking Denny Hamlin at Charlotte.
+Carson Hocevar filled in for the No. 7, making his Cup Series debut.

+LaJoie started the 2024 season with a fourth place finish at the 2024 Daytona 500.

+On July 9, 2024, Spire Motorsports announced that Rodney Childers would replace Sparks as the No. 7's crew chief in 2025 while Sparks would be promoted to competition director.
+On July 25, LaJoie announced he was parting ways with Spire at the end of the 2024 season.

+Justin Haley (2024–2025)

+On September 20, 2024, it was announced that LaJoie would move to the Rick Ware Racing No. 51, while Justin Haley would replace him in the No. 7 for the remainder of the 2024 season starting with Kansas, as well as full-time in 2025.
+On April 23, 2025, Spire Motorsports announced that Childers would be parting ways, effective immediately.
+The following day, Sparks returned to his former role as crew chief in the No. 7 car while also continuing to be the competition director.

+On October 14, 2025, Spire announced that the team and Haley would part ways after the 2025 season.

+Daniel Suárez (2026)

+On October 22, 2025, it was announced that Daniel Suárez will replace Haley in the No. 7 car in 2026.